 Increasing regulation, notably the advent of MiFID II, is exacerbating a situation where small-cap stocks are covered by fewer research teams.
-Companies have reacted by hiring third-party investor relations firms but the general dearth of research creates opportunities to add value for well-resourced teams such as HIML's.
-However, the manager believes these challenges reinforce the need to outsource investment in this area to a specialist.
+Companies have reacted by hiring third-party investor relations firms but the general dearth of research creates opportunities to add alpha for well-resourced teams such as HIML's.
+However, these challenges reinforce the need to outsource investment in this area to a specialist.